Socio-economic context

 xx

-Landowner attitudes to nature recovery
+Landowner attitudes to reforestation

-With close to a third of Brazil’s land used for agriculture, farmers are critical actors in any large-scale nature recovery effort.
-In the Upper Paranapanema Basin, nature recovery is most effective when it is integrated into existing agricultural systems rather than imposed as land set aside from production.
+In the Upper Paranapanema Basin, nature recovery such as reforestation is most effective when it is integrated into existing agricultural systems rather than imposed as land set aside from production.

 Evidence shows that regulation alone is unlikely to deliver sustained restoration outcomes.
 Landowners respond more positively when nature recovery is supported by clear legal frameworks, financial incentives, technical assistance, and flexible restoration models such as agroforestry or natural regeneration.
-These approaches reduce perceived risk, align restoration with farm productivity, and increase willingness to participate, especially among smaller landholders.
-Catchment-scale programmes and payments for ecosystem services are particularly important for enabling broader participation and long-term commitment.

 Farmers play a central role in nature recovery, but participation depends on incentives, support, and how well restoration fits within existing agricultural practices.